 By taking advantage of Loss Carry Back, eligible businesses could receive a cash refund on tax paid in earlier years.
 We’ve covered this in earlier articles but provide a quick recap as the EOFY is approaching and you may want to act now with that truck purchase to realise the benefit in 2020/21.

-If an eligible business purchases an eligible truck asset under the appropriate finance product they could claim the IAWO or temporary full expensing.
-By claiming this tax deduction it may result in the business claiming a loss in that financial year.
-That loss could be claimed against profits made in the relevant years and hence a refund could be realised.
+If an eligible business decides to acquire an eligible truck asset using the appropriate finance product, it could also leverage the Instant Asset Write-Off (IAWO) or temporary full expensing scheme.
+By making use of this tax deduction, the business might report a loss in that particular financial year.
+This loss can then be offset against profits earned in the relevant preceding years, potentially resulting in a substantial tax refund.

 Realising Loss Carry Back

 The key to this scenario is purchasing the truck with the appropriate loan product.
 A loan product where the asset can be depreciated.
 We see Truck Chattel Mortgage loan as the most appropriate finance product for this purpose.